idaholab/moose/docs/content/utilities/development/atomio.md

 # Setup Atom Editor for MOOSE

-!image docs/media/atom_screenshot.png width=300px padding-left=20px float=right caption=Screenshot of Atom in action
+!media docs/media/atom_screenshot.png width=300px padding-left=20px float=right caption=Screenshot of Atom in action

 [Atom](http://atom.io) is a text editor developed by GitHub with a flexible plugin structure.
 Several plugins are available to customize Atom for MOOSE development, some specifically developed for MOOSE.